odinhg/Group-Equivariant-Convolutional-Neural-Network-INF367A/README.md

 **Note:** The map $D_2\to\operatorname{Aut} \mathcal{X}(\Omega)$ defined by $g\mapsto \psi(g, -)$ is nothing but the (left) regular representation of $D_2$ on the vector space $\mathcal{X}(\Omega)$.

 In practice, a stereo image is represented by a tensor of shape $(3,2,H,W)$, and the symmtries are implemented as functions acting on the last three dimensions using indexing and the built-in `torch.flip()` function.
-The group acts in exactly the same way on stereo feature maps and weights (kernels).
+The group acts in exactly the same way on stereo feature maps and weights (kernels) since these can also be viewed as signals on the domain $\Omega$ or the affine group.

 ## Model descriptions